 I would also recommend that you do some research on Korean food and find what you might like.
 Then ask around for the best restaurant in the area.
 Korean barbecue is amazing and my favorite thing to order is samgyeopsal.
 You can also try some soups like kimchi jiggae, seollongtang or doenjang guk.

-I can't top the first answer- its solid advice. over 5 years agoAnswered by Andy via WorldNomads.com
+I can't top the first answer- its solid advice. almost 6 years agoAnswered by Andy via WorldNomads.com